119 Elm Grove

 Actual Opening Hours: Mon-Sun 11:00 ’til 23:00

 Built in 1934 for the Mew & Co Brewery, this small Cogswell-designed house replaced an earlier pub on the same site.
 Originally a two bar tavern, the Jameson has since been knocked through into one larger bar room, as was the fate of many pubs at the hands of the big brewers during the 1980s and ’90s.
 A planning application was sumbitted in August 2007 to close the pub and convert the premises to flats.
 This was thankfully thrown out by the City’s planning department after the Webmaster highlighted the issue on these pages, prompting a surprisingly high amount of objections being sumbitted to the council.
 Thanks goes to all those who made their voices heard.
+A further application to turn the pub into five flats was withdrawn by the applicant in September 2017.

 Nowadays, the pub attracts an almost exclusively local clientele.
 The interior is fully carpeted and traditionally furnished.
 The walls are half panelled and are home to a large collection of photos depicting the Jameson’s regular customers.
 A jukebox is located opposite the bar counter and a gaming machine is available.
 Pool and darts is played and there is a large collection of trophies on display.
 Discos are held regularly at weekends.